Do Active Funds Do Better in What They Trade?

 Abstract

-We develop two new, simple measures to quantify active fund decisions at the individual position level.
-The intuition is to separate passive rebalancing induced by flows and position changes from active rebalancing decisions.
+We develop two new measures to quantify active fund decisions at the position level.
+Our measures are designed to separate flow-based passive scaling from active rebalancing decisions.
 We find that additive active rebalancing -- both for existing and new positions -- predicts higher stock-level alpha over the following quarter.
-We show our results are not driven by mechanical price pressure, and provide some evidence that funds may trade on forecasts for future earnings.
-Our findings are strongest when funds have inflows, for funds that hold fewer stocks, and in positions with large embedded gains and long holding periods.
-We aggregate our stock-level measure up to the portfolio level, and show that actively adding to positions translates to outsized returns for fund investors.
+We show our results are not driven by mechanical price pressure, and provide evidence that funds may trade on forecasts for future earnings.
+Finally, we aggregate our stock-level measure to the portfolio level and show that actively adding to positions translates to outsized returns for fund investors.

 Keywords: Mutual Funds, Active Management